nuta/resea/INTERNALS.md

 The message buffer to send/receive a message is located in the thread-local buffer (see [Thread Information Block](#thread-information-block)).

+### Notifications
+*Detailed design is under consideration and this feature is not yet implemented.*

+While synchronous (blocking) IPC works pretty fine in most cases, sometimes you may want asynchronous (non-blocking) IPC.
+For example, the kernel converts interrupts into messages but it should not block.

+Notifications is a simple solution just like *signal* in Unix:

+1. The `notify` system call sends a notification.
+It simply updates the notification field in the destination channel and never blocks (asynchronous).
+2. When you receive a message from the channel, the kernel first checks the notification field.
+If a notifcation exists, it returns the notification.

 Kernel server
 -------------
 Kernel server is a kernel thread which provdes features that only the kernel can